SineadC-ai/enterprise-rag-platform/README.md

 - Embedding pipeline with metadata
 - Vector similarity search (with optional document filtering)
 - Retrieval-Augmented Generation pipeline that injects context before calling the LLM
+## Use of AI-Assisted Development
+Parts of this project were developed with the assistance of AI-based code generation tools.
+All generated code was reviewed, tested, and integrated by the author to ensure correctness, security, and alignment with the overall system architecture.
+The author retains full ownership and responsibility for the codebase.
 ## ■ High Level Architecture
 ```mermaid
 flowchart LR